sci-42ver/SICP_SDF/SDF_notes.md

 ### chapter 3
 - ~~> but they have limitations, which we will discuss in section 3.1.5.~~
 - ~~> In section 3.2 we will see how to add new kinds of arithmetic incrementally, without having to decide where they go in a hierarchy, and without having to change the existing parts that already work.~~
-  Since all are dispatched by "generic procedure" if using `extend-generic-arithmetic!`.
+  Since all are dispatched by "generic procedure" if using `add-to-generic-arithmetic!`.
 - ~~> And functional differentiation can be viewed as a generic extension of arithmetic to a compound data type (see section 3.3).~~ i.e. differential type.
   - See [this](https://en.wikipedia.org/wiki/Functional_(mathematics))